tranclix/XJS/README.md

 # XJS

 **XJS** is a small JavaScript library (sort of) which contains a collection of small methods to speed up your code writing, especially focusing on dealing with `localStorage`, `sessionStorage` and date / time.
+It is written in ES6.

 # WHY